 Software Defined Networking (SDN) in Windows 2016 can use Software Load Balancing (SLB) to evenly distribute network traffic among workloads managed by service provider and tenants.
 VMM 2016 only supports deploying SLB Virtual IPs (VIPs) using power shell.

-System Center 1801 - Virtual Machine Manager (VMM) supports configuration of SLB VIPs while deploying multi-tier application by using service templates and also supports both public and internal load balancing.
+System Center - Virtual Machine Manager (VMM) 1801 and later supports configuration of SLB VIPs while deploying multi-tier application by using service templates and also supports both public and internal load balancing.

 Before you begin

 Specify the affinity to logical networks.